 By Paul Bimson, BT’s Regional Partnership Director for the East Midlands

-At BT, we’re looking to hear from communities in Leicestershire that would like to work with us to bring fibre broadband to their area.
+At BT, we’re looking to hear from communities in Derbyshire that would like to work with us to bring fibre broadband to their area.

-In recent years, a huge amount of work has taken place across the county and more than 95 per cent of homes are able to get superfast download speeds.
+In recent years, a huge amount of work has taken place across the county and we’re fast approaching 93 per cent of homes being able to get superfast download speeds.

 But we also know there’s still work to do in some areas and that there are communities, which don’t yet have faster fibre broadband and are not currently included in any roll-out plans for this exciting technology.